Everland Resort

 Everland Resort is a theme park and vacation resort located in Yongin, Gyeonggi-do, South Korea.
 It is owned and operated by Samsung Everland.
-The resort opened in April, 1976, as a single theme park (Everland), but developed into a resort with water parks, hostels, speedways, golf course and museums.
+The resort opened in April 1976 as a single theme park (Everland), and has developed into a resort with a water park (Caribbean Bay), hostels, museums, a golf course and a motorsport track.

-Attractions
+Areas

-Everland Resort has two main entertainment sections: Everland and Caribbean Bay.
+Everland

-Units
+Everland is the main area of the park, which includes a zoo, amusement rides, a fantasy land and recreations of all continents.

 Caribbean Bay

 Caribbean Bay is South Korea's largest (2010) water park.
 The outdoor zone is not open all year due to weather conditions (Winter and Rainy Seasons).
 The aquatic center(inside) opens all year.
 It is divided into 5 distinct zones.

 Wild River

 Wild River (opened in summer 2008) is a zone for more advanced water play.
 It has 6 water tube slides including the Tower Bumerango.

 Sea Wave

 Main attraction in the Sea Wave zone is the Wave Pool.
 It generates 2.4 m artificial waves.
 It also has a sandy rest zone.